lonelyenvoy/WebFlowers/README.md

 ```

 2. Run the server at a port (e.g. 8080)
-3. open your browser and navigate to
+3. Open your browser and navigate to

 ```
 http://localhost:8080/flowers.html